lauraschlimmer/logpusher/README.md

 # logpusher

 A command line tool to import logfiles into a database.
+New loglines in the file are constantly added.

     $ logpusher -f ngix.logs -r "(?<time>\d{10}) (?<server_name>\w+)" -t ngix.logs -h localhost -p 10001

+The pattern of the logline is indicated by a regex with named capturing groups.
+Each group represents a column in the target table.

-### Arguments
+### Usage
+    $ logpusher [OPTIONS]

         -f, --file filename              Set the logfile to import -r, --regex regex                The Regex of the logline -t, --table table                Set the table name -h, --host hostname              Set the hostname
         -p, --port port                  Set the port
         -u, --user username              Set the username
             --password password          Set the password
         -d, --database db                Set the database
             --auth_token auth_token      Set the auth token
         -v, --[no-]verbose               Run verbosely
             --help                       help

 ### Example